janusvrensburg/ms-d365-fo/byod/troubleshooting.md

 <br />

 ```
-Unable to determine default value for column (x)
+Unable to determine default value for column
 The column might be assigned a disabled configuration key.
 Please remove this column from the project mapping.
 ```